tejuscs/ADBD-Labs/adb-vault/adb-vault.md

 ### Required Artifacts
 - An Oracle Cloud Infrastructure account.
 - A pre-provisioned instance of Oracle Developer Client image in an application subnet.
 Refer to the lab **Configure a Development System** in the workshop **Introduction to ADB Dedicated for Developers and Database Users**.
-- A pre-provisioned Autonomous Transaction Processing instance.
+- A pre-provisioned Autonomous AI Transaction Processing instance.
 Refer to the lab **Provisioning Databases** in the workshop **Introduction to ADB Dedicated for Developers and Database Users**.

 ## Task 1: Set up Application Schema and Users
-Oracle Database Vault comes pre-installed with your Autonomous database on dedicated infrastructure.
+Oracle Database Vault comes pre-installed with your Autonomous AI Database on dedicated infrastructure.
 In this lab, we will enable Database Vault (DV), add required user accounts, and create a DV realm to secure a set of user tables from privileged user access.

 Our implementation scenario looks as follows: